Benefits of Dried Blueberries

 Most fruits and vegetables are good sources of antioxidants, but blueberries are especially high in them.

-In fact, some studies suggest that the antioxidants found in blueberries may be the most powerful.
+In fact, some studies suggest that the antioxidants found in blueberries are particularly powerful.

 3. They Provide A Lot of Nutrients with Little Calories